netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

         NAME                TYPE                DATA   AGE
         kuard-example-tls   kubernetes.io/tls   3      30m

-    The Citrix ingress controller picks up the secret and binds the certificate to the content switching virtual server on the Citrix ADC CPX.
+    The Citrix ingress controller picks up the secret and binds the certificate to the content switching virtual server on the Netscaler CPX.
 If there are any intermediate CA certificates, it is automatically linked to the server certificate and presented to the client during SSL negotiation.

-2. Log on to Citrix ADC CPX and verify if the certificate is bound to the SSL virtual server.
+2. Log on to Netscaler CPX and verify if the certificate is bound to the SSL virtual server.

         % kubectl exec -it cpx-ingress-55c88788fd-n2x9r bash -c cpx-ingress Defaulting container name to cpx-ingress.